 8.4.
-WORKERS' GM
+WORKERS' GRM

-A separate grievance mechanism will be available for the workers, through which they will be able to report working conditions, financial, child/forced labor, legal issues, and other issues such as gender-based discrimination in the workplace, with special attention to sexual harassment.
-Specifically building awareness and a GM hotline for gender-based violence (GBV) and abuse in the workplace for female workers (both at the construction site and in the buildings under the project) will be emphasized.
-There will also be awareness-raising discussions with both men and women regarding appropriate workplace behavior.
+A separate grievance mechanism is available for the workers, through which they are able to report working conditions, financial, child/forced labor, legal issues, and other issues such as gender-based discrimination in the workplace, with special attention to sexual harassment.
+Awareness raising on gender-based violence (GBV) and abuse in the workplace, especially for women workers (both on site and in the buildings under the project) and the establishment of a GRM hotline is emphasised..
+There are also awareness-raising discussions with both men and women regarding appropriate workplace behavior.

-The MoEUCC/PIU and Supervision Consultant will develop and implement a grievance mechanism for their workforce including sub-contractors, before the start of work.
-The workers' grievance mechanism will include; (i) a procedure describing the flow of the GM, (ii) timeframes to respond to grievances and to resolve cases, (iii) a register sheet to record and track the timely resolution of grievances; (iv) a contact person responsible to receive, record, address and track resolution of grievances.
-The workers of the Consultant and Contractor will apply to PIU for their grievances through the project website.
+The MoEUCC/PIU and Supervision Consultant have developed and are implementing a grievance mechanism for their workforce including sub-contractors, before the start of work.
+The workers' grievance mechanism includes; (i) a procedure describing the flow of the GRM, (ii) timeframes to respond to grievances and to resolve cases, (iii) a register sheet to record and track the timely resolution of grievances; (iv) a contact person responsible to receive, record, address and track resolution of grievances.
+The Consultant and Contractor's employees can approach the PIU for their grievances through the project website.

-The Supervision Consultant and Contractors will record, and solve the grievances of workers and report to PIU in monthly progress reports.
-The process will be monitored by the GM Contact person in the MoEUCC.
-PIU will also record and resolve the grievances of its employees and compile all data gathered from different levels (Supervision Consultants and Contractors) in a central log.
+The Supervision Consultant and Contractors record, and solve the grievances of workers and report to PIU in monthly progress reports.
+The process is monitored by the GRM Contact person in the MoEUCC.
+PIU also records and resolves the grievances of its employees and compile all data gathered from different levels (Supervision Consultants and Contractors) in a central log.

-The workers will be informed about the existence of the grievance mechanism which will be available to all project workers (direct and contracted; including the PIU staff) through notice boards, the presence of "suggestion/complaint boxes" at the site, and other means as needed.
-Besides, the workers' grievance mechanism will be described during the staff induction trainings, which will be provided to all project workers.
+The workers are informed about the existence of the grievance redress mechanism which is available to all project workers (direct and contracted; including the PIU staff) through notice boards, the presence of "suggestion/complaint boxes" at the site, and other means as needed.
+Besides, the workers' grievance mechanism is described during the staff induction trainings, which will be provided to all project workers.

-The mechanism will be based on the following principles:
+The mechanism is based on the following principles:

-- The process will be transparent and allow workers to express their concerns and file grievances. - There will be no discrimination against those who express grievances and any grievances will be treated confidentially. - Anonymous grievances will be treated equally as other grievances, whose origin is known
+- The process is transparent and allow workers to express their concerns and file grievances. - There is no discrimination against those who express grievances and any grievances are kept confidental. - Anonymous grievances are treated equally as other grievances, whose origin is known

-Information about the existence of the workers' grievance mechanism will be available to all project workers (direct, contracted,) through notice boards, the presence of "suggestion/complaint boxes" at, the call center, announcements during training, seminars, meetings, access link on the main page of project website, project printed materials that will be distributed to workers, social media and other means as needed.
-The

-Project grievance mechanism will not prevent project workers to use other judicial or administrative remedies available under the law.
+Information about the existence of the workers' grievance mechanism is available to all project workers (direct, contracted,) through notice boards, the presence of "suggestion/complaint boxes" at, the call center, announcements during training, seminars, meetings, access link on the main page of project website, project printed materials that are distributed to workers, social media and other means as needed.
+The Project grievance mechanism does not prevent project workers to use other judicial or administrative remedies available under the law.

-The project and workers' grievance mechanism will be established by Project effectiveness.

-GDCA will develop and adapt its current grievance and complaints procedures and mechanisms for the project's necessities.
-The PIU will be responsible for managing the grievance mechanism and responding to grievances and complaints received in the scope of the Project.
+The project and workers' grievance redress mechanism has been established by Project effectiveness.
+GDCA has developed and adapted its current grievance and complaints procedures and mechanisms to the requirements of the Project.
+The PIU is responsible for managing the grievance redress mechanism and responding to grievances and complaints received in the scope of the Project.

-In addition, the project GM will include a channel to receive and address confidential complaints related to Sexual Exploitation, Abuse/Sexual Harassment, and lack of Covid-19 measures with special measures in place.
+In addition, the project GRM includes a channel with specific measures to receive and address confidential grievances related to lack of Sexual Exploitation, Abuse/Sexual Harassment measures.

 8.5.
-MANAGEMENT OF SEXUAL EXPLO AND ABUSE/SEXUAL HARASSMENT ISSUES
+MANAGEMENT OF SEXUAL EXPLOITATION AND ABUSE/SEXUAL HARASSMENT ISSUES

-Although the risk from project activities is moderate, the grievance mechanism will include handling Sexual Exploitation and Abuse/Sexual Harassment (SEA/SH) complaints.
-The GM that will be in place for the project workers will also be used for addressing SEA/SH related issues and will have in place mechanisms for confidential reporting, with safe and ethical documenting of SEA/SH issues.
+Although the risk from project activities is moderate, the grievance mechanism includes handling Sexual Exploitation and Abuse/Sexual Harassment (SEA/SH) complaints.
+The GRM in place for project staff is also used to address SEA/SH issues and has confidential reporting mechanisms with safe and ethical documentation of SEA/SH issues..